 Top Stops Along the Trolley Route You Won’t Want to Miss

-• Be sure to hop off at The Island in Pigeon Forge, a lively spot with shopping, dining, and the Great Smoky Mountain Wheel.
+- Be sure to hop off at The Island in Pigeon Forge, a lively spot with shopping, dining, and the Great Smoky Mountain Wheel.

-• Dollywood is another must-stop for thrill rides, live shows, and seasonal fun.
+- Dollywood is another must-stop for thrill rides, live shows, and seasonal fun.

-• Don’t miss Old Mill Square, where you can enjoy homemade southern food and visit the historic grist mill.
+- Don’t miss Old Mill Square, where you can enjoy homemade southern food and visit the historic grist mill.

-• Patriot Park is perfect for a peaceful walk by the river.
+- Patriot Park is perfect for a peaceful walk by the river.

-Scenic Mountain Drives with Breathtaking March Views
+Mountain Scenic Drives Around Pigeon Forge with Breathtaking March Views

 For a deeper dive into the Smokies, don’t miss two of the area’s most iconic scenic drives: Roaring Fork Motor Nature Trail and Cades Cove Loop Road.
-Roaring Fork is a one-way, 5.5-mile loop just outside Gatlinburg, featuring waterfalls, historic cabins, and lush forest scenery—perfect for a slow, reflective drive.
+Roaring Fork is a one-way, 5.5-mile loop just outside Gatlinburg, featuring waterfalls, historic cabins, and lush forest scenery.
+Perfect for a slow, reflective drive.

 Cades Cove, about an hour from Pigeon Forge, offers an 11-mile loop through a wide valley with stunning views, wildlife sightings, and preserved pioneer buildings.